-DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, NO. 31 CHAMBERS ST., New York, July 10, 1890.
+DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, NO. 31 CHAMBERS ST., NEW YORK, July 10, 1890.

-BIDS OR ESTIMATES, INCLOSED IN A SEALED envelope, with the title of the work and the name of the bidder indorsed thereon, also the number of the work as in the advertisement, will be received at this office until 12 o'clock M. Thursday, July 24, 1890, at which place and hour they will be publicly opened by the head of the Department.
+DIDS OR ESTIMATES, INCLOSED IN A SEALED on velope, with the title of the work and the name of the bidder indorsed thereon, also the number of the work as in the advertisement, will be received at this office until 12 o'clock M. Thursday, July 24, 1890, at which place and hour they will be publicly opened by the head of the Department.

-the head of the Department.
+which place is the head of the Department.